Health Information Technology for Economic and Clinical Health Act: Part 1 – Improved Privacy Provisions and Security Provisions

 The final significant change made in Subtitle D of the HITECH Act implements new rules for the accounting of disclosures of a patient's health information.
-It extends the current accounting for disclosure requirements to information that is used to carry out treatment, payment and health care operations when an organization is using an electronic health record (EHR).
+It extends the current accounting for disclosure requirements to information that is used to carry out treatment, payment and healthcare operations when an organization is using an electronic health record (EHR).
 This new requirement also limits the timeframe for the accounting to three years instead of six as it currently stands.
-These changes took effect January 1, 2011, for organizations implementing EHRs between January 1, 2009 and January 1, 2011, and January 1, 2013, for organizations who had implemented an EHR prior to January 1, 2009.
+These changes took effect January 1, 2011 for organizations implementing EHRs between January 1, 2009 and January 1, 2011, and January 1, 2013, for organizations that had implemented an EHR prior to January 1, 2009.

 Subtitle D also includes a "third-party directive" stating that individuals have the right to obtain a copy of their health information in an electronic format and, if the individual chooses, to direct the covered entity to transmit such copy directly to an entity or person designated by the individual.
 Although HHS had interpreted the statutory cap on the provision of medical records to an individual to apply to medical records delivered under the third-party directive, a 2020 decision by the United States District Court for the District of Columbia voided that regulation on the grounds that it had not gone through notice and comment.

 On July 14, 2010, HHS issued a rule that listed categories that included 701,325 entities and 1.5 million business associates who would have access to patient information without patient consent after the patient had given general consent to their medical practitioner's HIPAA release.